MadeleineWallner/Unit-4-OOP-Game-Show-App/ReadMe.md

 - Changed the font and background on the phrase header

-- Added a gradiant background
+- Added a gradient background